department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: File an Insurance Claim | Veterans Affairs
+title: File an Life Insurance Claim | Veterans Affairs
-heading: File an Insurance Claim
+heading: File an Life Insurance Claim
-display_title: File an Insurance Claim
+display_title: File an Life Insurance Claim
 description: Learn how to file a VA life insurance claim.
 Find the claim type that applies to you, and review instructions for how to file.
 keywords: n/a
 concurrence: